 Frequently Asked Questions

-All food scraps, cooked and raw can be collected in your kitchen caddy and placed into the kerbside green waste bin along with your green waste.
+All food scraps (cooked and raw) can be collected in your kitchen caddy and placed into the kerbside food organics and green organics bin along with your garden waste.

 - Fruit and vegetables